pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance invokemethod [COMMAND-OPTIONS] INSTANCENAME
                                            METHODNAME

+      Invoke a method on an instance.

-      Invoke a CIM method on a CIMInstance.
+      Invoke a CIM method (METHODNAME argument) on a CIM instance with the specified input parameters (--parameter options), and display the method return value and output parameters.

-      Invoke the method defined by INSTANCENAME and METHODNAME arguments with parameters defined by the --parameter options.

-      This issues an instance level invokemethod request and displays the results.

-      INSTANCENAME must be a CIM instance name in the format defined by  DMTF `DSP0207`.

-      Pywbemcli creates the method call using the class in INSTANCENAME retrieved from the current WBEM server as a template for parameter characteristics.
-Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM server or if the data definition in the parameter options does not match the parameter characteristics defined the returned class.

-      A class level invoke method is available as `pywbemcli class invokemethod`.
+      The CIM instance can be specified in two ways:

+      1. By specifying an untyped WBEM URI of an instance path in the INSTANCENAME argument.
+The CIM namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.

+      2. By specifying the --interactive option and a CIM class name in the INSTANCENAME argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

+      The method input parameters are specified using the --parameter option, which can be specified multiple times.

+      Pywbemcli retrieves the class definition of the creation class of the instance from the server in order to verify that the specified input parameters are consistent with the parameter characteristics in the method definition.

+      Use the 'class invokemethod' command to invoke CIM methods on CIM classes.

       Example:

-      pywbmcli instance invokemethod  CIM_x.InstanceID='hi" methodx -p id=3
+        pywbemcli -n myconn instance invokemethod CIM_x.id='hi" methodx -p id=3

     Options:
       -p, --parameter name=value  Multiple definitions allowed, one for each